-We believe that our approximate \$33.5 million in cash, cash equivalents and marketable securities at December 31, 2017, along with the additional approximate \$1.9 million in net funding raised in the first quarter of 2018 to-date, as described above, would allow us to fund our planned operations into the first quarter of 2019.
-This estimate assumes no receipt of additional milestone payments from our partners or additional related payments of potential licensing milestones to third parties, no funding from new partnership agreements, no equity financings, no debt financings, no sales of equity under our Leerink Sales Agreement and no additional sales of equity through the exercise of our PIPE Warrants.
-Accordingly, the timing and nature of activities contemplated for the remainder of 2018 and thereafter will be conducted subject to the availability of sufficient financial resources.
+We believe that our approximate \$24.4 million in cash, cash equivalents and marketable securities at December 31, 2018, along with approximately \$7.5 million received in net proceeds from the sale of approximately 12.5 million shares of our common stock pursuant to the Leerink Sales Agreement in February 2019 and together with the extension of the interest-only period under the loan agreement with Hercules, which results in a deferment of principal payments until August 1, 2019, would allow us to fund our planned operations into the first quarter of 2020.
+This estimate assumes no receipt of additional milestone payments and royalties from our partners, no funding from new partnership agreements, no additional equity financings, no debt financings, no additional sales of equity under our Leerink Sales Agreement and no additional sales of equity through the exercise of our outstanding PIPE Warrants or the Settlement Warrants.
+Accordingly, the timing and nature of activities contemplated for the remainder of 2019 and thereafter will be conducted subject to the availability of sufficient financial resources.